All Episodes

 And then the only thing you're enthusiastic about is solar and wind, which kind of have the obvious limitation of you can't control them.

-And if you know anything about the specifics, there's no grid in the world that operates on them and without totally depending on fossil fuels or nuclear hydro.
+And if you know anything about the specifics, there's no grid in the world that operates on them and without totally depending on fossil fuels or nuclear or hydro.

-Then you also see hydro, there's very a lot of hostility toward that and these groups shutting down dams.
+There's a lot of hostility toward that and these groups shutting down dams.

-And then you get, wait a second, you so you value free-flowing rivers, which just means humans don't impact anything.
+And then you get, wait a second, you, so you value free-flowing rivers, which just means humans don't impact anything.

 You value that more than avoiding this alleged climate apocalypse by having energy from hydro that doesn't emit CO2.

-And really the hostility toward energy toward fossil fuels, but also other forms of cost effective energy, is that impact is bad and we shouldn't impact nature.
+And really the hostility toward energy, toward fossil fuels, but also other forms of cost-effective energy is that impact is bad and we shouldn't impact nature.

-And that's that's really it's really an anti-human impact movement.
+And that's, that's really, it's really an anti-human impact movement.

-And and if you realize there's a hostility toward impact, you have to realize if you hate impact, the number one thing you should hate is energy.
+And if you realize there's a hostility toward impact, you have to realize if you hate impact, the number one thing you should hate is energy because the benefits of energy, what we do with energy is we do physical work, which means we impact nature.

-You can see why a movement whose goal is to eliminate our impact on nature, is gonna hate energy at the core, but they don't want to say, hey, we hate energy because that doesn't go over very well.
+But they don't want to say, hey, we hate energy because that doesn't go over very well.

-They tried it in the 70s with basically we hate technology, it didn't go over very well.
+They tried it in the 70s with basically we hate technology.

 And ultimately, they only support imaginary energy.